openstack/charm-ops-sunbeam/doc/howto-expose-services.rst

 ++++++++++++++++++

-For a Charmed Kubernetes deployment on bare metal MetalLB can also be use for creation of LoadBalancer access to services.
+For a Charmed Kubernetes deployment on bare metal MetalLB can also be used for creation of LoadBalancer access to services.

 `Operator Charms for MetalLB`_ exist but don't yet support BGP mode for ECMP (Equal Cost Multi Path) based load balancing by integrating directly